They Will Kill You Logo

 Suggest an update

-Mutsuo Toi was born on March 5, 1917, in Okayama Prefecture, Japan.
-He came from a well-off family.
-Tragically, his parents both died of tuberculosis when he was just a baby.
-After their deaths, Mutsuo and his sister were raised by their grandmother.
+Mutsuo Toi was born on March 5, 1917, in Okayama Prefecture, Japan, to a well-off family.
+His parents both died of tuberculosis when he was an infant, leaving him and his sister to be raised by their grandmother.
+He was reportedly a bright, active child, known for his outgoing personality and good academic performance.

 Like what you're reading?